Allergic to Honey?

 Severe Reactions

 A severe allergic reaction to honey (or any allergen) includes the possibility of anaphylaxis shock.
-If this is suspected, seek immediate emergency assistance.
-This is life threatening.
+This life threatening situation requires immediate emergency assistance.

 - difficult breathing